US hands big win to China by quitting climate pact

 But for all their new found passion, China and Europe make uneasy bedfellows.
 There are major questions about the compatibility of their economic systems plus flashpoints over democracy and human rights.

-"I think Europe is frustrated with Trump and they want to do business with China and have it on board with climate change but there are big difference in values," says a Beijing professor, who didn't want to be identified speaking on what he described as a sensitive topic.
+"I think Europe is frustrated with Trump and they want to do business with China and have it on board with climate change but there are big differences in values," says a Beijing professor, who didn't want to be identified speaking on what he described as a sensitive topic.

-The professor says Trump's turn inward tarnishes democratic model the US has sought to project elsewhere -- at least from outside the Western world.
+The professor says Trump's turn inward tarnishes the democratic model the US has sought to project elsewhere -- at least from outside the Western world.

 "Democracy, at least how its practiced, seems to be underperforming in many areas right now and it's facing harsh criticism.
 The reputation of China and the China model rises because of this."